How to Optimize Your Instagram Profile to Skyrocket Growth

 Your photo must be at least 110px by 110px.
 However, for best results, your Instagram profile picture dimensions should be 180px by 180px.

-Thankfully, you don’t have to create a circular profile picture yourself – Instagram will do the cropping for you.
+Even though Instagram uses circular profile pictures, you don’t have to create a circular profile picture yourself – Instagram will do the cropping for you.
+(If you looked at other Instagram profile pictures using the steps above, you’ll have noticed they’re square when viewed at full size.)

 In the image below, the corners are shaded to indicate which parts of the image will be cropped.